TACC/Core-Portal-Deployment-Lifecycle-Procedures/index.md

 Documentation about the complete TACC ACI-WMA Core v2 Portal lifecycle.

-This documentation includes detailed procedures used in planning, resourcing, provisioning, configuring and deploying the portal codebases on TACC infrastructure.
+This documentation includes the following:

+- Detailed procedures used in planning, resourcing, provisioning, configuring and deploying the portal codebases on TACC infrastructure.
-The documentation also establishes a checklist of explicit, discrete actions to convert into JIRA tasks during a new portal setup.
+- A checklist of explicit, discrete actions to convert into JIRA tasks during a new portal setup.

-Detailed procedures for portal customization via use of container and application publishing mechanisms are also included.
+- Detailed procedures for portal customization via use of container and application publishing mechanisms.

-The processes used for maintenance, backups, archiving and sunsetting of a portal project are described as well.
+- The processes used for maintenance, backups, archiving and sunsetting of a deprecated portal project.

-This documentation should be referenced throughout all phases of the portal's lifecycle.
+The documentation should be referenced throughout all phases of a portal's lifecycle.

 ## Quick Start